 The top panel shows that the \lya escape fraction, \fescLya, is consistent between the two dust models, although there is some small deviation from the 1:1 line at $\fescLya \gtrsim 10\%$, where the constant $\mathcal{D}/Z$ dust model is higher.
 This is qualitatively consistent with the results of Figure~\ref{fig:dust_model_spectrum_comp}.

-In the second panel of Figure \ref{fig:dust_comparison} we see that the observed UV magnitudes are generally brighter in the run with the \Obelisk dust distribution.
+In the second panel of Figure \ref{fig:dust_comparison}, we see that the observed UV magnitudes are generally brighter in the run with the \Obelisk dust distribution.
 Once again we can explain this by studying the difference in dust distribution between the two models.
-Indeed, assuming a constant $\mathcal{D}/Z$ over the whole ISM will lead to over-estimating it in lower-density regions, where the $\mathcal{D}/Z$ in the simulation tends to be lower.
-Since UV photons escape more easily from these low density regions, this will lead to higher attenuation, and so the model with constant $\mathcal{D}/Z$ will attenuate the UV more strongly, therefore explaining the faint observed UV magnitudes.
-In Appendix \ref{ch:AppendixB} we show two maps of $\mathcal{D}/Z$ for our fiducial dust model for two of our galaxies to show that taking a constant $\mathcal{D}/Z$ would overestimate the dust content especially in the low density region.
+Indeed, assuming a constant $\mathcal{D}/Z$ over the whole ISM will lead to overestimating it in lower-density regions, where the $\mathcal{D}/Z$ in the simulation tends to be lower.
+Since UV photons escape more easily from these low-density regions, this will lead to higher attenuation, and so the model with constant $\mathcal{D}/Z$ will attenuate the UV more strongly, which explains the faint observed UV magnitudes.
+In Appendix \ref{ch:AppendixB} we show two maps of $\mathcal{D}/Z$ for our fiducial dust model for two of our galaxies to show that taking a constant $\mathcal{D}/Z$ would overestimate the dust content, especially in the low-density region.

 Finally, in the last panel, we find that the measurement of the peak separation is mostly unaffected by the dust model used.
 This is consistent with the expectations from simpler expanding shell models: for example, \citet{Verhamme_2015} found that the position of the (red) peak is mostly independent of the dust optical depth of the shell.
 However, for many lines of sight, we see that spectra presenting a double peak for a dust model present a single peak for the other.
-In most cases, this is due to one of the peaks becoming weaker and therefore not significant enough to be identified by our peak finding routine, as seen for example in Figure \ref{fig:dust_model_spectrum_comp}, where the red peak is much less marked when using the \Obelisk dust model.
+In most cases, this is due to one of the peaks becoming weaker, and therefore not significant enough to be identified by our peak finding routine, as is seen for example in Figure \ref{fig:dust_model_spectrum_comp}, where the red peak is much less marked when using the \Obelisk dust model.